DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

     - your commits and pull requests show your voice
     - your accepted pull requests by other Open Source repos (the more popular the better) should go on your CV (they are your badges of honor)
     - number of people/projects using your tools ia validation of your skills (much better than LinkedIn recommentation system)
-  - you should have a long tail of projects and forks (altough beware of the polution caused by forks that you don&#39;t contribute to).
+  - you should have a long tail of projects and forks (altough beware of the polution caused by forks that you don't contribute to).
 Keep this curated, since after all it is your research playground
   - Github Bug Bounty programme (Gamification)
-  - use Github commit dashboard (a box for everyday that you did a commit) as a way to check &#39;how am I doing&#39; (since you don&#39;t want to see big periods with no commits (warning: don&#39;t go over the top and try to have a commit EVERY day, sometimes it is good to rest and not commit anything)
+  - use Github commit dashboard (a box for everyday that you did a commit) as a way to check 'how am I doing' (since you don't want to see big periods with no commits (warning: don't go over the top and try to have a commit EVERY day, sometimes it is good to rest and not commit anything)
   - Use GitHub projects to understand the Kanban workflow